applegrew/django-select2/docs/get_started.rst

 .. tip:: Make sure to include them at the top of the page, prefereably in ``<head>...</head>``.

 .. note:: (Since version 3.3.1) The above temaple tags accept one argument ``light``.
 Default value for that is ``0``.
-	If that is set to ``1`` then only the JS and CSS libraries needed by Select2Widget (Light field) is rendered.
+	If that is set to ``1`` then only the JS and CSS libraries needed by Select2Widget (Light fields) are rendered.
 	That effectively leaves out ``heavy.js`` and ``extra.css``.